memoio/memo-docs/docs/start-and-usage/how-to-start-with-Docker/megrez/start-user-in-Docker-Megrez.md

 &nbsp;

-## Restart after poweroff
+## How to restart node after poweroff

-If the account has been started, and then the computer has been shutted down, Docker, or "Windows PowerShell" was been closed, if you need to restart MEMO again, you need to open Docker first, then run the command line " docker start mefs-user" to start.
+If the account has been started, and then the computer has been shutted down, Docker, or "Windows PowerShell" was been closed, if you need to restart MEMO again, you need to open Docker first, then run the command line " docker start mefs-user" to start node.

 ```shell
 docker start mefs-user